Sivatejareddyseelam/spark_cnn/README.md

-# spark-cnn
-CS848 Final Project (using spark to speed up CNN)

 ### Note
 The spark folder contains the final code for the project.
 The cnn folder was firstly used for the creation of the naive approach, and can now be ignored.